decentralized-identity/veramo-usergroup/agenda.md

 ## Meeting Template
 - Agenda reminder
+- Overview of charter
+  - Reminder that this is an open group (not IPR-protected)
 - PR review
 - Issue Review
 - Additional Topics

+## Meeting - Thursday 29 February 2024 - (15:00 CET)

+### Chair

+Mircea Nistor

+### Notes

+* brief discussion about deploying a Veramo agent to Azure ([Azure deployment articles](https://medium.com/@rameez.saleem/deploying-veramo-on-azure-using-terraform-and-helm-part-1-a-step-by-step-guide-for-deploying-a-aaaa75d199b9))
+* [request] we need a guide for signing credentials with non-custodial wallets
+* discussed a proposal for more transparent composability of Veramo agents https://github.com/decentralized-identity/veramo/discussions/1354
+* merged the [Awesome.md](https://github.com/decentralized-identity/veramo/blob/next/AWESOME.md) update that mentiones the Spherity ARIES RFC implementations.
+* brief update about the work happening on the SD-JWT front.
+The different camps have merged! 🚀 👏

 ## Meeting - Thursday 22 February 2024 - (18:00 CET)